djsiddz/djsiddz/README.md

 - I’m an extremely skilled ~Marksman~ Engineer, former ~Special Agent of S.H.E.I.L.D.~ Co-Founder, specializing in developing (and occasionally designing) exceptional digital experiences.
 - I am known for using ~the bow and arrow~ my knowledge of working across the stack, effectively.
-- I have extremely keen eyesight and accuracy for the code, earning me my codename ~Hawkeye~ Super Siddy.
+- I have extremely keen eyesight and accuracy for the code, earning me my codename ~Hawkeye~ __Super Siddy__.

 ## Let's talk! 🤝

 💬 Ask me about:

 - building high-performing, self-reliant teams,
 - being an exceptional developer & peer,
 - leadership methods that work,